(The Canadian War Museum History Awards for students graduating from secondary school)

 Submissions will be reviewed by a multi-disciplinary Canadian War Museum committee based on creativity, scholarship, critical thinking, relevance and the ability to communicate a clear message.
 Of the entries submitted, the committee may select up to five winners, each of whom will receive $1000.
 The committee reserves the right of final decision.
 Any entry that does not conform to any of the above mentioned specifications will not be evaluated.

 Notification to students

 All candidates will be notified of the committee’s decision in June, 2015.
 Submissions, whether successful or not, will not be returned.
 Winning submissions become the exclusive property of the Canadian War Museum.

 Every effort will be made to formally present awards at each successful student’s graduation ceremony (if applicable).
 Failing this, awards will be sent directly to the successful student’s current address.

 In addition to receiving a monetary award, winning students will have their original works posted on the Canadian War Museum’s Web site.
 Works may need to be edited to respect the Canadian War Museum’s publishing policies.

-In 2013, applicants of the Colonel Douglas H. Gunter History Awards were asked to submit an original work considering “Canada and The Korean War“.
+In 2015, applicants of the Colonel Douglas H. Gunter History Awards were asked to submit an original work considering “War and Media“.

-Of the entries submitted by students from across Canada, five were retained as winners:
+Of the entries submitted by students from across Canada, four were retained as winners: